+Pupils

-Pupils with medical conditions will often be best placed to provide information about how their condition affects them.
-Pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHCPs as required.
-They are also expected to comply with their IHCPs.
+Older pupils with medical conditions will often be best placed to provide information about how their condition affects them.
+Where appropriate, pupils should be fully involved in discussions about their medical support needs and contribute as much as possible to the development of their IHPs.
+Children should be encouraged to comply with their IHPs.

-3.6 School nurses and other healthcare professionals
+School nurses and other healthcare professionals

-Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
+Newcastle School Health Service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
 This will be before the pupil starts school, wherever possible.
-They may also support staff to implement a child's IHCP.

-Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
-They may also provide advice on developing IHCPs.
+Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurse and notify them of any pupils identified as having a medical condition.